Bad for Each Other: Plot

-Army colonel and doctor Tom Owen (Charlton Heston) returns home to Coalville, Pennsylvania, on leave.
+Army colonel and doctor Tom Owen returns home to Coalville, Pennsylvania, on leave.
 He learns from wealthy mine owner Dan Reasonover that his brother Floyd, a mine safety engineer, has been killed in an explosion.
 He further discovers that Floyd had betrayed Dan's trust by purchasing substandard equipment and taking kickbacks.
 Tom discovers that Floyd was also heavily in debt at the time.
-Tom wants to pay Dan back, but Dan declines his offer.
+Tom wants to pay Dan back, but the latter declines his offer.

-Dan's daughter, the twice-divorced socialite Helen Curtis (Lizabeth Scott), meets Tom at a party and asks him for a date.
-She arranges for him to meet Dr. Homer Gleeson (Lester Matthews), who runs a fancy Pittsburgh clinic catering to wealthy women suffering from minor ailments (some of which are plainly imaginary).
+Dan's daughter, the twice-divorced socialite Helen Curtis, meets Tom at a party and asks him for a date.
+She arranges for him to meet Dr. Homer Gleeson, who runs a Pittsburgh clinic catering to wealthy women suffering from minor ailments (some of which are plainly imaginary).
 Gleeson informs Tom that his former associate has quit to open his own practice, so he offers Tom the vacancy.
 Knowing that Tom has vowed to pay his late brother's debts, Helen talks him into accepting.
 Tom appears reluctant at first but eventually turns down the security his army career offers and accepts Gleeson's job.
 This disappoints Tom's mother who had hoped he would return to Coalville where he could do some genuine good.
-Tom informs her that he's doing this for the money.
+Tom informs her that he is doing this for the money.

-As a nurse to assist him, Tom hires Joan Lasher (Dianne Foster), an attractive and idealistic young woman who plans to become a doctor herself.
-Meanwhile Tom and Helen begin dating.
+As a nurse to assist him, Tom hires Joan Lasher, an idealistic young woman who plans to become a doctor herself.
+Meanwhile, Tom and Helen begin dating.
 Tom proposes marriage and Helen accepts.
 Dan attempts to intervene and dissuade Tom from proceeding with the marriage.
 He warns Tom that Helen's wealth poisoned her first two marriages, but Tom remains adamant that this won't happen.
-Lasher becomes disappointed that Tom treats wealthy society patients for minor ailments when he could be doing more good elsewhere.
-Dr. Jim Crowley (Arthur Franz), a former sergeant in Tom's squad approaches Tom for help.
-He's trying to secure a position as a doctor.
-Tom half-heartedly offers to help Jim who goes to leave.
-On the way out he bumps into Joan who informs him that Tom is a good doctor and wouldn't have offered unless he meant to follow through.
+Lasher becomes disappointed that Tom treats wealthy society patients for minor ailments when he could be doing better elsewhere.
+Dr. Jim Crowley, a former sergeant in Tom's squad approaches Tom for help.
+He is trying to secure a position as a doctor.
+Tom half-heartedly offers to help Jim who, disappointed by his reception, goes to leave.
+On the way out he bumps into Joan who informs him that Tom is a good doctor and would not have offered assistance unless he meant to follow through.
 Jim explains that he only returned to the medical field after witnessing Tom in action in the war.
 Tom had inspired him to give medicine another chance and to treat the truly needy.